pingidentity/terraform-provider-pingdirectory/docs/resources/extended_operation_handler.md

   - `deliver-otp`: The password generator that will be used to create the one-time password values to be delivered to the end user.
 - `password_reset_token_validity_duration` (String) The maximum length of time that a password reset token should be considered valid.
 - `prevent_totp_reuse` (Boolean) Indicates whether to prevent clients from re-using TOTP passwords.
+- `reject_insecure_requests` (Boolean) Indicates whether the server should reject attempts to use this extended operation over an insecure connection.
 - `request_criteria` (String) A set of criteria that the extended requests must satisfy before they will be processed by the server.
 - `shared_secret_attribute_type` (String) The name or OID of the attribute that will be used to hold the shared secret key used during TOTP processing.
 - `time_interval_duration` (String) The duration of the time interval used for TOTP processing.